home-assistant/home-assistant.io/source/_lovelace/entities.markdown

   default: true
 theme:
   required: false
-  description: Set to any theme within `themes.yaml`.
+  description: Override the used theme for this card with any loaded theme.
+For more information about themes, see the [frontend documentation](/integrations/frontend/).
   type: string
 state_color:
   required: false
-  description: Set to `true` to have icons colored when entity is active
+  description: Set to `true` to have icons colored when entity is active.
   type: boolean
   default: false
 header: